Macroeconomic Forecasting with Large Language Models: Results

 Having said that, the pattern emerging from a careful inspection of \autoref{fig:boxplot_llm_only} is one of heterogeneity among the various \tslm{}s.
 Specifically, some \tslm{}s show a performance that is consistently worse than others.
-These are TTM-enhanced and Time-GPT, for which the box plots are invariably positioned higher than those of the remaining \tslm{}s, signaling higher RMSFEs.
-These models also perform poorly compared to the benchmark, for example Time-GPT has large part of the mass of the box-plot above 1 for all horizons, and TTM for the one-step-ahead horizon.
-Lag-LLama performs a bit better than these two, however it is also systematically outperformed by the remaining models.
+These are \ttm-enhanced and \timegpt, for which the box plots are invariably positioned higher than those of the remaining \tslm{}s, signaling higher RMSFEs.
+These models also perform poorly compared to the benchmark, for example \timegpt has large part of the mass of the box-plot above 1 for all horizons, and \ttm for the one-step-ahead horizon. \lagllama performs a bit better than these two, however it is also systematically outperformed by the remaining models.

-The \tslm{}s showing the best forecasting performance are Moirai and TimesFM.
-As we discussed, Moirai comes in three sizes, and the evidence shows that the largest size performs the best, with a mass of RMSFEs being consistently below 1 at all horizons.
-Because of these considerations, in the remainder of this Section, we will only focus on these best performing \tslm{}s (Moirai Large and TimesFM), and compare their performance against the BVARs and the factor model.
+The \tslm{}s showing the best forecasting performance are \moirai and \timesfm.
+As we discussed, \moirai comes in three sizes, and the evidence shows that the largest size performs the best, with a mass of RMSFEs being consistently below 1 at all horizons.
+Because of these considerations, in the remainder of this Section, we will only focus on these best performing \tslm{}s (\moirai-\largemodel and \timesfm), and compare their performance against the econometric models.